AworkofKC/cybersecurity-portfolio/Not_yet_an_SOC_Journal.md

 - 🤖 **AI tools** including ChatGPT (Reg) and Copilot
 - 📚 **Books** like MITRE’s 11 Strategies of a World-Class SOC

-These resources help me simplify complex concepts and build a clearer understanding of security tools, workflows, and threat defense strategies.
+These resources help me simplify complex concepts and build a clearer understanding of security tools, workflows, and threat defense strategies..

 <br>